 Plastic IQ Target Submission & Leaderboard FAQs

 There is no target submission window.
-Your company may submit targets at any time and the board will be updated quarterly to welcome new leaders.
+Your company may submit targets at any time throughout the year.
+You may request that your targets be updated after utilizing the multi-year progress tracking feature by emailing email@example.com.

-To qualify for public recognition on the Leaderboard, a company using the Pro version of Plastic IQ must reach the set thresholds within each of the four target categories.
+To qualify for public recognition on the Leaderboard, a company using the Pro version of Plastic IQ must reach the set thresholds within each of the four target categories and submit targets at the company level.

 • Gold Leader = medal gold in 3 of 4 target categories